 We discussed a number of topics, all of which are available to watch in the video recording below.
-However, the thing that struck me most from this conversation was Rand’s clear purpose on doing the right thing – with a clear social conscious on where the profits from the corporations are re-distributed to.
+However, the thing that struck me most from this conversation was Rand’s clear purpose on doing the right thing – with a clear social conscience on where the profits from the corporations are re-distributed to.

 There’s a disillusionment with Google and Facebook, who have become too powerful.
 They hold too much control in terms of where ad dollars are spent, how much traffic/revenue they provide, and the reliance on this for brands means that they have a huge amount of control, that if they turn it all off businesses could hugely suffer, if not disappear, overnight.

-If you’re market leader, brute force media buying wins.
+If you’re a market leader, brute force media buying wins.
 If you’re the plucky underdog, you simply have to be smarter with your approach, otherwise the biggest budgets win.

-There’s many ways you can do that, which Rand shows:
+There are many ways you can do that, which Rand shows:

 - Find the publishers who have the most influence within your target audience – this is where you can be smarter with your advertising, rather than having the scattergun approach, be laser focused.
-I liked the hidden gems list too, which shows some of the sites you may not have thought of.
+I liked the hidden gems list too, which shows some sites you may not have thought of.
 Equally, this is where being a content creator can be very powerful.
 Why just have the ad, when you could have the whole article.
 Surely that’s going to attract more meaningful attention?
 Of course you have to create this is in a meaningful way for their audience to value and engage with.

 - Find the influencers in your space – these are the people you should be engaging with.
 If you can help them, they can help you.
 I’ve always quite liked the concept of finding who influences the influencers.
 So don’t always go for the big hitters, they can be harder to reach.
 Maybe start with the lower tiers and work your way up.